opendocsg/slw-judgments-backfill/2012_SGHC_101/report.md

 **Introduction**

 1       The plaintiff is a painting contractor and the defendant is a manufacturer and supplier of paint.
-The full account of the background to the dispute arising between the parties is set out in _AntiCorrosion Pte Ltd v Berger Paints Singapore Pte Ltd and another appeal_ [2011] 1 SLR 427 (“the CA decision”).
+The full account of the background to the dispute arising between the parties is set out in _AntiCorrosion Pte Ltd v Berger Paints Singapore Pte Ltd and another appeal_ <span class="citation">[2011] 1 SLR 427</span> (“the CA decision”).

 **Background**